Clemapfel/jluna/docs/manual.md

 Ted
 ```

-The full code for this section is available [here](./frog_tadpole_example.cpp).
+The complete code for this example is available [here](./frog_tadpole_example.cpp).

 ---

 ## Performance

 This section will give some tips on how to achieve the best performance using `jluna`.
 As of release 0.7, `jluna` went through extensive optimization, minimizing overhead as much as possible.
 Still, when compared to pure julia, `jluna` will always be slower.
-Comparing `jluna` to the C-library, though, is a much fairer comparison and in that aspect it can do quite well.
-It is still important to be aware of how to avoid overhead, and when it may be worth it to stay with the C-library.
+Comparing `jluna` to the C-library, though, is a much fairer comparison and in that aspect, it can do quite well.
+It is still important to be aware of how to avoid overhead, and when it may be worth it to resort to only using the C-library.

 ### Cheat Sheet

-Here, we provide a grading of most of `jluna`s features in terms of runtime performance, where `A+` means there is literally 0-overhead, `F` means "do not use this in performance critical code":
+Provided here is a grading of most of `jluna`s features in terms of runtime performance, where `A+` means there is literally 0-overhead compared to operating purely in julia, `F` means "do not use this in performance critical code":

 ```cpp
 // function or feature              // grade